-Owen Glyn Dŵr, Owen of the Glen of Dee Water, was born around the year 1354, the exact date is unknown.
+Owen Glyn Dŵr, Owen of the Glen of Dee Water, was thought to have been born in the year 1354, although the exact date is unknown.
 He claimed descent from Llewelyn the Great and the ruling princes of Wales.

 He was the heir to two of the four great princely houses of Wales and following his father's death in 1370, received the best education that money could buy in London.
 He even enjoyed the fashionable 'finishing school' environment provided by the Inns of Court.